 इस पोस्ट को हिंदी में पढ़ने के लिए यहां क्लिक करें

 Apple came up with its new macOS version, i.e. macOS 12 Monterey, in October 2021.
 After updating to Monterey, several Mac users on various platforms reported that they were facing issues with the Safari web browser.
 It keeps crashing, stops working, or starts lagging.
 If you’re facing similar issues, read this post to know the methods to fix the Safari not working issue on Mac.

 Also, Read Best Mac Data Recovery Software

-Follow the below-given methods to fix Safari not working issue after Monterey update:
+Follow the below-given methods to fix Safari not working issue after the Mac OS update:

 Method 1: Force Quit Safari

 If Safari stops working or becomes unresponsive, try to force quit it.
 This will refresh Safari which might reduce the chances of it keeps crashing.
 To do so: